truenas/middleware/docs/userguide/index.rst

 If you will be using Active Directory, set the IP address of the DNS server used in the realm.

-If your network does not have a DNS server or NFS, SSH, or FTP users are receiving “reverse DNS” or timeout errors, add an entry for the IP address of the FreeNAS® system in the “Host name database” field.
+If your network does not have a DNS server or NFS, SSH, or FTP users are receiving "reverse DNS" or timeout errors, add an entry for the IP address of the FreeNAS® system in the "Host name database" field.

 .. note:: if you add a gateway to the Internet, make sure that the FreeNAS® system is protected by a properly configured firewall.